 In Humid Climates

 In very humid or hot weather, we lose electrolytes through sweat.
-It’s important to stay well-hydrated in these temperatures.
-Try drinking an alternative to water, like Gatorade, to help with your electrolyte levels as well.
+It’s important to stay well-hydrated in these temperatures, and consuming Gatorade along with water can help to replenish fluids and electrolytes.

 Is There Such a Thing as Too Much Gatorade?

 So, we’ve covered the benefits of Gatorade.
 But what are the downsides of sipping on the tasty sports drink?
-Is Gatorade bad for you in some instances?
+Is Gatorade bad for you?